mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 `Agile Software Development in the Federal Government </presentations/agile-software-development-in-federal-government.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+With the latest executive mandates for IT reform, more and more agencies are
+adopting agile methods.
+But the devil is in the details.
+How can you achieve
+real governance with lightweight methods?
+How can you adjust scope on fixed
+contracts?
+Is collaboration even possible with competing contractors?
+This
+interactive session will offer actionable strategies to navigate the unique
+constraints for implementing agile in a federal environment.

 Presented to the `2012 Project Management Symposium <http://www.pmiwdc.org/2012-project-management-symposium/2012-project-management-symposium-agenda/2012-project-management>`_ on September 28, 2012.

 ----